iamelijahko/whatever-the-weather/README.md

 IF THIS - "Location" widget

-Select "You enter an area", this triggers everytime you enter an area you specify.
+Select *"You enter an area"*, this triggers everytime you enter an area you specify.
 In my case, I have chosen the Roundwood Park.

 THEN THAT - "Webhooks" widget